 -By submitting your work (features, shorts, episodic & VR or 360 film experience) you are giving permission for the Nashville Film Festival to showcase your work at the festival and for promotional purposes.

-The individual or corporation submitting the film warrants that he/she/they is authorized to commit the film to at least three screenings at any time during the 2020 Nashville Film Festival (NashFilm) - October 1 - 7, 2020.
-Selected entries must provide exhibition copy in DCP format, preferably NTFS-formatted.
-Please NO Mac-formatted hard drives!
-You MUST also send a mp4. and/or BluRay backup for exhibition in case something goes wrong with a digital file.
+The individual or corporation submitting the film warrants that he/she/they is authorized to commit the film to at least two screenings at any time during the 2021 Nashville Film Festival (NashFilm) taking place September 30 - October 6, 2021 and limited, ticketed, secure online presentations during that same period.
+Selected entries must provide exhibition copy in DCP or Blu-ray format for in-person and H264 for virtual.

 The cost of shipping an entry to the Festival must be paid by the entrant or preceding festival.
 All international entries must be sent with all transportation charges, duties, and taxes prepaid by the shipper.
 For films accepted into the Festival, the entrant is responsible for inbound shipping.
 In most cases, NashFilm will pay the cost of outbound shipping of the print to its next destination.
 However, the Festival will not be responsible for unnecessary expedited or overnight shipping charges to other destinations.